The 2023 contest is closed. Winners will be notified in February 2024.

 - Second prize: $150

 - We will also award Honourable Mentions in each category

 * Note: To be eligible, you must be working on your first undergraduate degree.
 Transfer credits are included in your total number of credits completed.

-The contest opens on November 29th and submissions will continue to be accepted until January 2nd 2022 (at midnight), or until the maximum number of papers has been received.
+The contest opens on November 27th.
+Submissions will be paused December 23-January 1, and will re-open January 2-7.
+The contest closes January 7 (at midnight), or until the maximum number of papers has been received.
 We will accept the first 25 papers in each category.